achuwilson/achuwilson.github.io/src/content/authors/achuwils/_index.md

 <DIV align="justify">

 I am a roboticist with both an academic and industrial background.
-In academia, I focus my research on robot manipulation, tactile sensing and machine learning, whereas on the industrial side, I have co-founded a robotics company, where I built, led and managed  R&D and production teams.
+In  academia, I focus my research on robot manipulation aided by tactile sensing.
+On the industrial side, I have co-founded a  robotics company, where I built and led R&D and  production teams.
 I have also designed hardware and software which are  in current commercial use.

-I am currently pursuing a graduate research program and is advised by [Dr.Wenzhen Yuan](https://www.ri.cmu.edu/ri-faculty/wenzhen-yuan/) at the RoboTouch Lab at Carnegie Mellon University.
-My research focuses on manipulating flexible components such as cables using tactile sensing for industrial assembly tasks.
+I am currently pursuing a graduate research program at the RoboTouch Lab at Carnegie Mellon University, under [Dr.Wenzhen Yuan](https://www.ri.cmu.edu/ri-faculty/wenzhen-yuan/).
+My research focuses on using tactile sensing to make robots learn how to manipulate flexible components such as cables.

-Previously I did research at the [Robert Bosch Centre for Cyber Physical Systems](https://cps.iisc.ac.in/) in [Indian Institute of Science (IISc)](https://iisc.ac.in/), Bangalore, under [Dr.Bharadwaj Amrutur](https://aml.ece.iisc.ac.in/index.php/Bharadwaj_Amrutur), where I led the joint IISc-MIT team for the Kuka Innovation AI Challenge 2021.
-Prior to IISc, I worked under [Dr.Edward Adelson](http://persci.mit.edu/people/adelson) at the Perception Science Group at CSAIL MIT.
+Previously, I did research at the [Robert Bosch Centre for Cyber Physical Systems](https://cps.iisc.ac.in/) in [Indian Institute of Science (IISc)](https://iisc.ac.in/), Bangalore, under [Dr.Bharadwaj Amrutur](https://aml.ece.iisc.ac.in/index.php/Bharadwaj_Amrutur), where I led the joint IISc-MIT team for the Kuka Innovation AI Challenge 2021.
+Before IISc, I did research under [Dr.Edward Adelson](http://persci.mit.edu/people/adelson) at the Perception Science Group at CSAIL MIT.

 My skills include research, programming - real time embedded systems, computer vision, machine learning , Python/C++ application development, ROS, industrial robot programming of UR and Kuka robots.
 I am also well versed with mechanical design, love iterative prototyping and enjoy getting my hands dirty in the machine shop.

-When I am not working on robots, I enjoy reading, biking , cooking or exploring new places, nature or cuisines.
+When I am not working on robots, I enjoy reading, biking , cooking or exploring new places or nature.
 </DIV>